PierreBarrat/TreeKnit.jl/docs/src/index.md

 ## Installation

-You can simply install *TreeKnit* using the julia package manager:
+You can simply install *TreeKnit* using the julia package manager (if you don't have julia, you can get it from [here](https://julialang.org/downloads/)):
 ```julia
 using Pkg
 Pkg.add("TreeKnit")